GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/online-inference-tpu/README.md

   cluster_region = "us-east5" # Change to your preferred TPU region
   ```

-## Deploy the Core Reference Architecture
+## Deploy the Reference Architecture

-This solution builds upon the foundational infrastructure provided by
+This solution uses the platform provided by the
 [inference reference implementation](/platforms/gke/base/use-cases/inference-ref-arch/terraform/README.md).

 1. **Deploy the Inference Reference Implementation:** Navigate to and follow the